gustavomfsantos/FreeCampCode_SQL/README.md

 Project 2: Build a Database with World Cup Knockout Stages games from 2014 and 2018 editions.
 Create two tables, one with all games and scores and a second one with the teams related to games using bash scripting.
 After that, build a script with SQL commands to query specific infomations and data.

+Project 3: Create a Shop Menu where you welcome a customer, offering services options to choose.
+The program is able to redirect to Menu if a not available option is chosen, register the customer if is a new customer and also set an appointment for the service scheduled.